General Properties Page, Shared Data Sources (Report Manager)

 Select to enable or disable the shared data source.
 You can disable the shared data source to prevent processing for all reports, report models, and data-driven subscriptions that reference the item.

 Specifies the data processing extension that is used to process data from the data source.
-The report server includes data processing extensions for SQL Server, SQL Server Analysis Services, Oracle, XML, SAP, SQL Server Integration Services (SSIS), ODBC, and OLE DB.
+The report server includes data processing extensions for Microsoft SQL Server, SQL Server Analysis Services, Oracle, XML, SAP, SQL Server Integration Services, ODBC, and OLE DB.
 Additional data processing extensions may be available from third-party vendors.

-Note that if you are using SQL Server 2005 Express Edition with Advanced Services, you can only choose SQL Server or Analysis Services data sources.
+Note that if you are using SQL Server Express Edition with Advanced Services, you can only choose SQL Server data sources.

-Specifies the connection string that the report server uses to connect to the data source.
-The following example illustrates a connection string used to connect to the SQL Server AdventureWorks database:
+Specify the connection string that the report server uses to connect to the data source.
+The connection type determines the syntax you should use.
+For example, a connection string for the XML data processing extension is a URL to an XML document.
+In most cases, a typical connection string specifies the database server and a data file.
+The following example illustrates a connection string used to connect to the SQL Server AdventureWorks2012 database:

 - Connect Using